 |Member of board subcommittee||NOK 9,000 per full day Meeting|

-Deadline for promoting proposals to the Nomination Committee is 14 March 2021.
+Deadline for promoting proposals to the Nomination Committee will be published on this website.
 This deadline is set to allow for necessary reviews and reference checks prior to the deadline for submitting the notice for the General Assembly to the shareholders.
 The Nomination Committee may evaluate other candidates than proposed.

 Q-Free’s Nomination Committee comprises: